danielbrunoo/privacy-policy-easy-raffle/README.md

 ## Security

-Although Sorteio Fácil stores your settings and lists only locally on the device, we recommend that users adopt good security practices:
+Although Easy Raffle stores your settings and lists only locally on the device, we recommend that users adopt good security practices:

 - Keep the device protected with passwords, PIN, or other forms of authentication
 - Regularly back up device data